exercism/javascript/CONTRIBUTING.md

 - `jest` to run all the test files on all example implementations
 - `babel` to transpile everything so it works _regardless of your version of NodeJS_.

+We also use `prettier` to format the files. **Prettier is _NOT_ installed when using `npm install`**, because the CI will enforce a certain version.
+Instead use `npx babel-node scripts/format` to run prettier.
+If you want to auto-format using your editor, match the version in the GitHub Workflow `verify-code-formatting.yml`.

 ### Fetch configlet

 If you'd like to download [configlet][configlet], you can use the [`fetch-configlet`][bin-fetch-configlet] binary.
 It will run on Linux, Mac OSX and Windows, and download `configlet` to your local drive.
 Find more information about [configlet][configlet] [here][configlet].